wmayner/pyphi/docs/examples/basic.rst

     ...                         connectivity_matrix=cm)

 The next step is to define a subsystem for which we want to evaluate |big_phi|.
-To make a subsystem, we need the indices of subset of nodes which should be included in it and the network that the subsystem belongs to.
+To make a subsystem, we need the indices of the subset of nodes which should be included in it and the network that the subsystem belongs to.

 In this case, we want the |big_phi| of the entire network, so we simply include